 - Additional steps you can take on your site to improve the ranking of your Google Maps listings.

 Why is ranking higher on Google Maps so important in 2020?

-According to themanifest.com most cell phone owners use mobile navigation apps and most lean toward Google Maps, as reported by recent research and studies.
-Themanifest.com’s report investigates why Google Maps succeeds and how mobile navigation applications can diminish the innate navigational capacities of a human being.
+According to themanifest.com, most cell phone owners use mobile navigation apps, and most lean toward Google Maps, as reported by recent research and studies.
+Themanifest.com’s report investigates why they succeed and how mobile navigation applications can diminish the innate navigational capacities of a human being.

 - ‘Over three-fourths (77 percent) of smartphone owners regularly use navigation apps.’

 - ‘Google Maps (67 percent) is the most popular navigation app by a wide margin.
 It is the preferred navigation app for nearly 6x more people compared to the second-most popular app Waze (12 percent).’

 - ‘One-quarter (25 percent) of smartphone owners say they use their preferred navigation app because they believe it offers better directions.’